-Growing numbers of trusts and foundations believe that smart advocacy is essential to tackling the great challenges communities face.
-Inspired by the work of Philanthropy Australia, especially through the 2017 Philanthropy Meets Parliament summit, there is palpable energy and interest in advocacy across Australian philanthropy.
+Growing numbers of trusts and foundations believe this too.
+Inspired by the work of Philanthropy Australia, especially through last year’s Philanthropy Meets Parliament summit, there is now a palpable energy and interest in advocacy across Australian philanthropy.
 The sector’s efforts in support of marriage equality in 2017 was a turning point for many funders.
 That was a smart investment that achieved a phenomenal result.

 The Power of Advocacy report is a vital resource that:

 - helps explain the rationales for funding advocacy;